The BLUETTI AC2A Portable Power Station Makes Taking Power with You Easier Than Ever

 What Is the BLUETTI AC2A Portable Power Station?

 The BLUETTI AC2A is a portable power station which can be charged via solar or the grid and provides both DC and AC power up to 120V and 300W.
 The BLUETTI EB3A is currently available directly from BLUETTI as well as the BLUETTI Amazon store.
 The suggest retail price is $249.
 However, there is a sale at the BLUETTI site as well as a $60 coupon on Amazon which drops the price down to only $179!
+If that were not enough, BLUETTI has even provided a coupon code for GeekDad readers to save $5 at their site: geekdad5

 Product Components and Specs